How to Clone A Gmail Account Step by Step?

 Q: Can I clone Gmail to Outlook/Yahoo?

-Yes, but for this, your only option is the professional tool, as the free methods only work for Gmail-to-Gmail.
+Yes, but for this, your only option is the professional tool, as the free methods only work for Gmail to Gmail migration.

 Q: How long does it take to perform Gmail cloning?